UK Volunteering opportunities

 19. Notify UWE Volunteering about all UWE students who have volunteered with you, or have gained positive outcomes e.g. employment, and to ensure you have systems in place to enable you to do so.

-20. Maintain open and on-going communication with UWE Volunteering, regarding volunteer referrals and progress, and ensure that any issues and concerns are raised immediately.
+20. Maintain open and on-going communication with UWE Volunteering, regarding volunteer referrals and progress.

 22. Inform UWE Volunteering if a volunteer suffers an accident whilst volunteering or where a RIDDOR form is required to be completed.

-24. Treat personal information about UWE volunteers confidentially.
+24. Treat personal information about UWE volunteers confidentially in line with GDPR.

 25. Participate in a short evaluation of the UWE Volunteering service on an annual basis.